gui1117/ligo/README.md

 ----------------------------------------

-a basic example is available [here](https://github.com/thiolliere/ligo_editor), download it and see the readme, it guides you step by step.
+a basic example is available [here](https://github.com/thiolliere/ligo_editor),

 you can edit a map and a dungeon (a series of map like in the game)